bventure007/CanadaUniversitiesETL/README.md

 # Universities in Canada
-We scrapping of public and private universities in Canada
+Web scrapping of public and private universities in Canada